-Provides the most information for students interested in becoming or continuing as a certified MSF motorcycle safety instructor.
+Provides the required course work for students interested in becoming a certified MSF motorcycle safety instructor / RiderCoach.
 Students need to have an in-depth background and knowledge of riding and the motorcycle industry.
-The course includes approximately 25 hours (certified MSF Safety Instructors) to 60 hours (new Instructors) of training.
+The course includes approximately 60 hours of either on-site or hybrid (online / on-site) instruction depending on location.

 Students must be experienced riders.